Five destinations for an unforgettable multi-generational holiday

-Toddler tantrums, teenage eyerolls and tortoise-like grandparents: behold the trappings of the annual clan gathering.
-It’s fairly impossible to please everyone, so the idea of a holiday that caters to all generations can feel like a Sisyphean task, right?
-Wrong.
-If there’s anything that this annus horribilis has proved, it’s the importance of connection and appreciating those that we hold dear.
-If you’re up for a trip that brings the whole gang closer together, these destinations have got what it takes to foster unbreakable bonds and create memories to cherish for years to come
+Between toddler tantrums, teenage eyerolls and tortoise-paced grandparents, it can feel impossible to please everyone on a family holiday.
+But it doesn't have to be this way.
+If you’re up for a trip that brings the whole gang closer together, these destinations have got what it takes to create memories to cherish for years to come

 Take off to

 Catalonia’s capital is one of the more popular Euro hubs, and for good reason.
 Brimming with chichi bars, kooky coffee spots and awe-inspiring architecture, Barcelona genuinely has it all.
 And, with a beach within walking distance, all bases are covered should anyone start to flag.
 It might seem a tad twee, but one of the best ways to take it all in is via open-air bus, which covers all the essentials, from Gaudí’s Sagrada Família and Park Güell to Casa Milà, whose façade is shaped like an enormous snaking sea-creature-cum-spaceship.
 Fix ebbing energy levels with a shot of vermouth and pickles along La Rambla, a buzzing dining promenade, or stroll labyrinthine streets to reach Montjuïc Park for ice cream by fountains in view of the stately National Palace.